1984–85 in English football: Diary of the season

-13 March 1985: Another explosion of football violence occurs as Millwall hooligans riot before, during and after their team's FA Cup quarter-final tie at Luton which ends in a 1–0 win for the home side.
-Everton complete the semi-final line-up with a 1–0 replay win at Ipswich.
+13 March 1985: Another explosion of football violence occurs as Millwall hooligans riot before, during and after their team's FA Cup quarter-final tie at Luton Town which ends in a 1–0 win for the home side.
+Everton complete the semi-final line-up with a 1–0 replay win at Ipswich Town.

-15 March 1985: On his return from injury, Bryan Robson scores shortly after coming on as a substitute in Manchester United's 2–2 draw at West Ham.
+15 March 1985: On his return from injury, Bryan Robson scores shortly after coming on as a substitute in Manchester United's 2–2 draw at West Ham United.

-16 March 1985: Tottenham beat Liverpool at Anfield for the first time since 1912 to move level on points with leaders Everton.
+16 March 1985: Tottenham Hotspur beat Liverpool at Anfield for the first time since 1912 to move level on points with leaders Everton.
 Garth Crooks scores the only goal in the 71st minute.
-Sunderland win 3–1 at Norwich in a dress rehearsal for next weekend's Milk Cup final.
+Sunderland win 3–1 at Norwich City in a dress rehearsal for next weekend's Milk Cup final.

 20 March 1985: A mixed night for English clubs in Europe.
-Liverpool and Everton make it through to their respective semi-finals but Tottenham and Manchester United are knocked out of the UEFA Cup.
-Spurs have Steve Perryman sent off in their goalless draw at the Bernabéu and United lose on penalties to Videoton.
+Liverpool and Everton make it through to their respective semi-finals but Tottenham Hotspur and Manchester United are knocked out of the UEFA Cup.
+Spurs have Steve Perryman sent off in their goalless draw with Real Madrid (0–1 aggregate) and United lose on penalties to Videoton.

-23 March 1985: Osvaldo Ardiles marks his first appearance of the season with the opening goal in Tottenham's 5–1 win over Southampton.
+23 March 1985: Osvaldo Ardiles marks his first appearance of the season with the opening goal in Tottenham Hotspur's 5–1 win over Southampton.
 Everton beat Arsenal 2–0 to virtually extinguish the Gunners' waning championship hopes.
 Hat-tricks for Manchester United's Mark Hughes against Aston Villa and John Wark for Liverpool at West Bromwich Albion.
-In Division Two, Oxford move up to second with a 3–0 win over leaders Manchester City.
+In the Second Division, Oxford United move up to second with a 3–0 win over leaders Manchester City.

-24 March 1985: Norwich win the Milk Cup.
+24 March 1985: Norwich City win the Milk Cup.
 The significant action takes place in the space of five minutes at the start of the second half as Gordon Chisholm deflects an Asa Hartford shot into his own net for the only goal and Sunderland's Clive Walker misses a penalty.

-30 March 1985: Two goals by reserve midfielder Kevin Richardson give Everton a 2–1 win at Southampton which takes them three points clear of Tottenham, who lose 2–0 at home to Aston Villa.
-Manchester City's lead in Division Two is cut to two points after a 2–2 draw with bottom club Cardiff.
-Oxford, Birmingham and Blackburn all win while Portsmouth draw at Shrewsbury.
+30 March 1985: Two goals by reserve midfielder Kevin Richardson give Everton a 2–1 win at Southampton which takes them three points clear of Tottenham Hotspur, who lose 2–0 at home to Aston Villa.
+Manchester City's lead in the Second Division is cut to two points after a 2–2 draw with bottom club Cardiff City.
+Oxford United, Birmingham City and Blackburn Rovers all win while Portsmouth draw at Shrewsbury Town.

-31 March 1985: Manchester United stay in the championship race as a Frank Stapleton header gives them a 1–0 win at Anfield.
+31 March 1985: Manchester United stay in the championship race as a Frank Stapleton header gives them a 1–0 win at Liverpool.